 If There’s No Electricity

-Most small backyard coops lack electricity, but several techniques help keep drinking water from freezing and some can even help slightly warm the coop, keeping hens comfortable.
+Most small backyard coops lack electricity, but several techniques help keep drinking water from freezing when watering backyard chickens and some can even help slightly warm the coop, keeping hens comfortable.

 Here are a few possibilities: